giovanniboscu/continuous-section-field/actions-examples/histwin/openfastguide.md

 ### Python

-Use a Python environment where these packages are installed:
 Before running the pipeline, verify that Python is available and that the required packages are installed in the environment you want to use.

 Check Python: